YangZhou1997/NFShield/README.md

 ```
 This will build a `nftop.riscv` binary running l2_fwd on four cores, and copy it with necessary `.ini`, and `.json` to `$HOME/firesim/deploy/workloads`.
 You can then go there to start firesim simulation.

+Note that a fresh make would take ~10min, in order to build the necessary embedded data from .c.
+After the fresh make, these embedded data will be stored as *.o and reused in the following make.

 ## Run firesim simulation
 ```
 cd $HOME/firesim/ && source sourceme-f1-manager.sh && firesim managerinit